qwasi/android-sdk/README.md

 ```

 This method will not generate a notification, if local notifications are not enabled.
 It will also Send a QwasiMessage Event over Witness.
-**NOTE: Applications WILL NOT Recieve notifications if they are force closed!
-This method allows you to retrieve messages sent while the user has had the application closed.**
+**NOTE: This method allows you to retrieve messages sent while the user has had the application closed.**

 ###### SDK EVENT - "MESSAGE" (OPTIONAL)
 ###### SDK ERROR - `QWASIERRORMESSAGEFETCHFAILED`